• Skip to main content

 Montenegro yacht owners and crew

 This Adriatic nation has special recognition for yachts berthed in a Montenegro marina for more than 90 days.
 The owner and crew are entitled to a one-year residence permit.
-This makes Montengro our easiest country to move to for boat crew.
+This makes Montenegro the easiest country to move to for boat crew in the Balkan region.

 South Korea English teachers

+If you’re a native English speaker, South Korea offers an interesting opportunity.
 The K-2 visa allows native English speakers to stay in South Korea and teach English.
-The Japan Exchange and Teaching Program (JET) is another excellent option for English teachers looking for an easy country to move to.
+The Japan Exchange and Teaching Program (JET) is another excellent option for English speakers looking for an easy country to move to.

 Thailand Elite Residence Program

-This program offers you residency in Thailand for up to twenty years.
+This program can lead to gaining residency in Thailand for up to twenty years.
 There are seven levels to this program, available from as little as USD $20,000 payment.
 As well as a residence permit, this program comes with some cool perks.
 Complimentary airport transfers, fast-track immigration, and a 24-hour concierge service are all included.

 German Berlin Artist Visa